 The common part

-In the table below you will find the compulsory and restricted optional courses which belong to the common part of the MSc programme Climate Studies (in total 24 ECTS credits).
+In the table below you will find the compulsory and restricted optional courses which belong to the common part of the MSc programme Climate Studies.

 Specialisations and thesis tracks

-In the programme there is also room for optional subjects (electives) which you may use to broaden your scope or to deepen your knowledge on a topic within your specialisation.
+In the programme there is also room for electives which you may use to broaden your scope or to deepen your knowledge on a topic within your specialisation.
+Have a look at the study handbook and you will get an impression on the courses offered at Wageningen University.

 The compulsory internship consists of 24 ECTS credits of project work in an institution outside of Wageningen University.
 The internship may either be undertaken abroad or in the Netherlands.
 The purpose of the internship is to provide students with a unique learning opportunity to apply learned skills and concepts to a professional setting.
 The experience gained from the internship also serves to help students focusing on their area of interest, as well as building confidence and maturity in their field.
 You can select an internship from one out of the eleven tracks of Climate Studies.